nmsmith/circuit-editor/README.md

 ### The slide tool

-The slide tool allows you to move an object (or a selection of objects) whilst ensuring it remains a "standard distance" apart from other objects on the canvas.
+The slide tool allows you to move an object (or a selection of objects) while ensuring it remains a "standard distance" apart from other objects on the canvas.
 Roughly, the slide tool "pushes" objects, without letting them touch or pass one another.

 By default, the moved object(s) will push all objects in their path.
 However, if the Shift key is held, only objects that are connected via a line segment will be pushed.